Harshita1603/parquet-cli/readme.md

     <p>CSV: Use AvroCSVReader (out of the box) to read a CSV row and convert it into a record </p>
   </li>
   <li>
-    <p>SQL: Convert one row from the resultset into an AVRO record.</p>
+    <p>MySQL: Convert one row from the resultset into an AVRO record.</p>
   </li>
 </ul>
 <h3>STEP 4 (Write the record using the writers)(common)</h3>